spccwgrl/odin-recipes/README.md

 # odin-recipes
-html poject
+html project
-do this as a self reflection after you're done with the project i suppose
+this was literally the same as the lesson hmmmm ok